Make a Purchase

 Finishing Purchases

-event or if an error occurred then the FINISH_FAILED
+event will be dispatched or if an error occurred then the FINISH_FAILED

 event will be dispatched: